x

 The leadership needed to solve the greatest problems of our time will require deep investment.

-The inaugural Summit Grants have been awarded to five teams of MAP Fellows and Mentors from the 2020 and 2021 Fellowship cohorts.
-Chosen from a competitive pool of applicants, their innovative proposals demonstrated clear potential to drive transformative social impact.
-Click through to learn more about each team and how they will put their Summit Grant to work.
+The 2023 Summit Grants have been awarded to six MAP Fellows who have completed the MAP Fellowship.
+Chosen from a competitive pool of alumni applicants, their innovative proposals demonstrated clear potential to drive transformative social impact.
+Click through to learn more about the recipients and how they will put their Summit Grant to work.

 MIT Solve